MagicCube/espix-sdk/README.md

 ## About the Project

-I always try to build a tiny system with user friendly UI from sketch, even when I was a 13 years old boy.
+I always try to build tiny system from sketch, even when I was a 13-years-old boy.
 In 1997, I implemented a MS-Editor-like console application by using Quick Basic.

 ### espix-core